Overview

 | Website | Muskerry Golf Club – Official Site |

-Muskerry is a vibrant hub for Gaelic games.
-The Muskerry Division of Cork GAA encompasses clubs from Ballincollig, Blarney, Macroom and the Gaeltacht villages, fielding teams in both hurling and football.
-Clubs include Aghabullogue, Aghinagh, Ballincollig, Ballingeary, Ballinora, Blarney, Canovee, Clondrohid, Cloughduv, Donoughmore, Dripsey Éire Óg, Grenagh, Gleann na Laoi, Inniscarra, Iveleary, Kilmurry, Kilmichael, Kilnamartyra, Macroom and Naomh Abán.
-Match days bring a lively atmosphere to local pubs and community halls, offering visitors a chance to experience authentic Irish sport culture.
+Muskerry is serious GAA country.
+The Muskerry Division of Cork GAA takes in clubs from Ballincollig, Blarney, Macroom and the Gaeltacht villages, fielding hurling and football teams: Aghabullogue, Aghinagh, Ballincollig, Ballingeary, Ballinora, Blarney, Canovee, Clondrohid, Cloughduv, Donoughmore, Dripsey Éire Óg, Grenagh, Gleann na Laoi, Inniscarra, Iveleary, Kilmurry, Kilmichael, Kilnamartyra, Macroom and Naomh Abán.
+Match days fill the local pubs and halls.

-- St Gobnait’s Well – located near Ballyvourney, this holy well is associated with the 6th‑century saint and is a place of pilgrimage and folklore.
+- St Gobnait’s Well – near Ballyvourney, a holy well tied to the 6th-century saint and still a place of pilgrimage.

-- Ballyvourney Stone Circle – a prehistoric monument set in the heart of the Gaeltacht, offering striking views of the surrounding hills.
+- Ballyvourney Stone Circle – a prehistoric monument in the heart of the Gaeltacht, with views over the hills.

-The River Lee valley provides excellent fishing spots, especially for salmon and trout.
-Anglers can access the river from several public banks near Blarney and Ballincollig; a permit is required and can be obtained from local tackle shops.
+The Lee valley holds good salmon and trout fishing, with public banks near Blarney and Ballincollig; you need a permit, available from local tackle shops.

-The surrounding mountains offer marked walking routes for all abilities, including sections of the Muskerry Way long‑distance trail.
-The Muskerry Way is a 120‑km circular route that links the towns of Macroom, Blarney, Ballincollig and the Gaeltacht villages, passing historic tower houses, river valleys and mountain passes.
-Walkers can tackle the whole loop over several days or enjoy shorter day‑hikes such as the 12‑km stretch from Macroom to Blarney, which is graded moderate and offers panoramic views of the Boggeragh foothills.
+The surrounding hills carry marked walks for all abilities, including sections of the Muskerry Way, a 120 km circular route linking Macroom, Blarney, Ballincollig and the Gaeltacht villages past tower houses, river valleys and mountain passes.
+You can walk the whole loop over several days or take a day-stretch such as the 12 km Macroom to Blarney section, graded moderate, with views over the Boggeragh foothills.
+Horse-riding schools near Macroom run guided rides through the glens, and cyclists favour the quiet lanes and the traffic-free railway trail.

-- Ballyvourney – the heart of the Muskerry Gaeltacht, known for its stone circle and St Gobnait’s well.
+- Ballyvourney – the heart of the Gaeltacht, with its stone circle and St Gobnait’s well.
 (Ballyvourney)

-- Ballincollig Castle – a Norman ruin overlooking the Maglin Valley.
+- Ballincollig Castle – a Norman ruin over the Maglin Valley.
 (Ballincollig Castle)

 - Ballincollig Regional Park – riverside walks, playgrounds and picnic areas.
 (Ballincollig Regional Park)

-- Ballingeary – a lively Gaeltacht village with a cultural centre and annual Irish language festivals.
+- Ballingeary – a lively Gaeltacht village with a cultural centre and language festivals.
 (Ballingeary)

-Getting there – From Cork Airport, follow the N22 towards Blarney; the Muskerry Arms is sign‑posted in the village centre.
-From Dublin, the M8 motorway connects directly to Cork, after which the N22 leads east into Muskerry.
+Getting there – from Cork Airport, take the N22 towards Blarney; the Muskerry Arms is signed in the village.
+From Dublin the M8 runs to Cork, then the N22 leads into Muskerry.

-Public transport – Regular Bus Éireann services run from Cork city to Blarney and Ballincollig (routes 215 and 219).
-The former Cork‑Muskerry Light Railway line now serves as a walking and cycling path.
+Public transport – Bus Éireann runs regularly from Cork city to Blarney and Ballincollig (routes 215 and 219).

-Parking – Free parking is available at the Muskerry Arms and at the golf club’s car park.
-Street parking is generally available in the villages, though spaces can fill quickly during market days.
+Parking – free at the Muskerry Arms and the golf club.
+Street parking is generally fine in the villages but fills on market days.

-Seasonality – While the region can be visited year‑round, the bar’s live‑music schedule peaks in the summer months, and the golf club’s busiest period runs from April to September.
+Seasonality – the region works year-round, but the bar’s live music peaks in summer and the golf club is busiest from April to September.